zotonic/zotonic/doc/ref/notifications/notification/meta-rsc_upload.rst

 rsc_upload
 ^^^^^^^^^^

-Upload and replace the the resource with the given data.
+Upload and replace the resource with the given data.
 The data is in the given format.
 Return {ok, Id} or {error, Reason}, return {error, badarg} when the data is corrupt.